Srinda: Career

 Srinda attended St. Mary's Anglo Indian Girls High School, Fort Kochi, until Class 10 before transferring to a school in Palluruthy for Higher Secondary School Certificate studies.
 She later studied at the Sacred Heart College, Thevara.

 Being passionate about films and photography since she was young, Srinda started her film career as an assistant director.
 She then briefly worked as a television anchor but felt her "heart wasn't in it.
 I felt like something was missing, which I found in films".
 Before appearing in a documentary, she modelled for products such as hair oils and jewellery brands.
 This eventually led her to feature films, where she was noticed by director Dileesh Nair, who introduced her to Aashiq Abu.

 Even though her debut film was Four Friends (2010), Aashiq Abu's 22 Female Kottayam (2012) is considered her cinematic debut.
 She played the lead character's friend.[1]
 Srinda stated that the film "shaped her as an actor".
 In the following months, she played supporting roles in several films, such as Thattathin Marayathu (2012), 101 Weddings (2012), North 24 Kaatham (2013), Artist (2013), and Annayum Rasoolum (2013).
 In 2014, Srinda played a notable lead role in the sports film 1983 (2014).
 Later that year, she portrayed a police officer in the political satire Masala Republic (2014), and starred in two films that were released on the same day, Tamaar Padaar (2014) and Homely Meals (2014).

 Personal life

-Srinda married at 19 and has a son Arhaan.
-After obtaining a divorce, she married Siju.
+Srinda got married at 19 and has a son from her first marriage.
+She got divorced and later married Siju.
 S. Bava in 2018.